apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Connection Strategies

-If Multiple URLs are provided as the ldapURL this describes how each URL will be processed.
+If multiple URLs are provided as the ldapURL this describes how each URL will be processed.

 | Provider              | Description
 |-----------------------|-----------------